 Step 6: Go relax, grab a glass of wine and get ready for the fun!

-Step 7: Vendors – It is important to recognize your priorities, and establish a budget with your planner that weights more heavily to these areas.
+Step 7: Vendors – It is important to recognize your priorities when you’re newly engaged.
+Establish a budget with your planner that weighs more heavily to these areas.
 Understanding a legitimate cost to budget for each area of the wedding is important when choosing your vendors.
-If photography is most important look at an elevated cost for a photographer and decide what area(s) could stand to cut back in order to get that perfect photographer.
+If photography is most important look at an elevated cost for a photographer and decides what area(s) could stand to cut back in order to get that perfect photographer.
 Once you establish the detailed budget estimates narrow your options to 2 or 3 per category, set up meetings, and get quotes from each and contract from there.